-JOHN G. CARLISLE, of Kentucky, for president and an "honest dollar" for a platform would make a candidate and s platform that Democracy could tie to and before election time would come the busines interests of the county would be gravitating in the same direction.
+JOHN G. CARLISLE, of Kentucky, for president and an "honest dollar" for a platform would make a candidate and a platform that Democracy could tie to and before election time would come the busine s interests of the county would be gravitating in the same direction.
 This is not a good year for a straddling candidate nor a straddling platform and the people will view with suspicion any candidate whose record on this point is not an open book.

-SENATOR PALMER, of Illinois declares: "The congress of the United States finds it an easy matter to attend to the affairs of other nations, but has shown itself utterly incompetent to deal with our domestic affairs.
-The grave question of a the most primitive means-passing small deficiency in the public revenues and a basketfuls from hand to hand.
-The full for solution, and we acknowledge our inability to master them, but we can reach out and settle the affairs of other governments with ease and dispatch."
+SENATOR PALMER, of Illinois declares: "The congress of the United States finds | that when the coal barges were brought it an easy matter to attend to the affairs | alongside his vessel five hundred men, of other nations, but has shown itself women and children were set at work, for solution, and we acknowledge our inability to master them, but we can reach out and settle the affairs of other governments with ease and dispatch."

 THE commissioners of Chester and Delaware counties jointly decided a few days ago not to enforce the compulsory education law for this year.
-The Chester county board a few weeks ago prepared to apply it, but when the question as to whether the county or districts were liable arose, not seeing their way clear in the matter, the commissioners decided to ignore the act for this year, or until something definite could be decided upon regarding payments for the taking of the census.
+The Chester county board a few weeks ago prepared to apply it, but when the question | dangerous competitor as to whether the county or districts were liable arose, not seeing their way clear in the matter, the commissioners decided to ignore the act for this year, or until something definite could be decided upon regarding payments for the taking of the census.